bpkleer/einstieg-in-r/wbt/lb5/content/chapter2/_index.en.md

 ---
-title: "Erweiterungen"
+title: "Extensions"
-menuTitle: "Erweiterungen"
+menuTitle: "Extensions"
 chapter: true
 pre: "2. "
 weight: 200
 ---

-### Kapitel 2
+### Chapter 2

-# Fortgeschrittene Erweiterungen
+# Advanced Extensions
-In diesem Kapitel baust du das Grundgerüst um.
-Du lernst, wie leicht du Plots verändern bzw. anpassen kannst.
-Wenn du hieran nicht interessiert bist, kannst du das Kapitel überspringen!
+In this chapter, you will expand the basic framework.
+You will learn how easily you can modify or customize plots.
+If you are not interested in this, feel free to skip this chapter!

-In diesem Teil des Kurses werden weiterführende Einstellungen innerhalb des Pakets `ggplot2` dargestellt.
-Aufbauend auf die Einführung in die Grammatik von `ggplot` werden folgende Teile dargestellt: Schriftarten bearbeiten bzw.
-Darstellung des Plots, Anmerkungen im Plot und *missing values* darstellen
+This part of the course will present advanced settings within the `ggplot2` package.
+Building upon the introduction to the grammar of `ggplot`, the following aspects will be covered: editing fonts or plot appearance, annotations in the plot, and displaying missing values.

 {{% notice tip %}}
-Eine gute Übersicht bietet auch folgendes [Online-Lernbuch](https://r-graphics.org) (auf Englisch).
+For a good overview, you can also check out this [online learning book](https://r-graphics.org) (in English).
 {{% /notice %}}

 {{% buttonShare href="https://gitlab.ub.uni-giessen.de/methoden-politik/einstieg-in-statistik/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}

 {{% buttonShare href="mailto:" icon="fas fa-paper-plane" %}} {{% /buttonShare %}}